yannicvlegel/node-p1-reader/README.md

 ## How to use

 The serial connection is automatically opened on initiating the P1-Reader.
-Use the `reading` event to start receiving data, which should come in every 10 seconds (for DSMR <5.0) or every second (for DSMR >=5.0 and eMUCs).
+Use the `reading` event to start receiving data, which should come in every 10 seconds (for DSMR <5.0) or every second (for DSMR >=5.0 and eMUCs 1.4).

 ```javascript
 const P1Reader = require('p1-reader');